Anja Silvia Goeing

 Professor at University of Zurich, Institute for Educational Research

 Anja-Silvia Goeing is Professor at the University of Zurich and Associate in History at Harvard University.
 She is also working with Professor Ann Blair to organize the early modern and book history groups and websites at Harvard University.
 Her book Storing, Archiving, Organizing: The Changing Dynamics of Scholarly Information Management in Post-Reformation Zurich came out in December 2016 in Brill’s series Library of the Written Word.
 Her work includes studies on fifteenth-century biographies written about the Italian humanist Vittorino da Feltre (1999; 2014).
-She has co-edited two volumes about late medieval and early modern textbooks and collectors’ knowledge (2008; 2013), and lately, with Ann Blair, the Festschrift for Anthony Grafton For the Sake of Learning (2016).
+She has co-edited two volumes about late medieval and early modern textbooks and collectors’ knowledge (2008; 2013), the 2-volume festschrift for Anthony Grafton (2016), and lately, with Ann Blair, Paul Duguid, and Anthony Grafton, Information: A Historical Companion (2021).

-In June 2018, she started two new projects, one with Ann Blair (PI) on "Exams, Disputes and Dissertations: The Making of Medical Knowledge in Early Modern Europe" with support of a Milton Grant, and a second project with members of Zurich University and with The Harvard Mahindra Humanities Center Seminar Universities: Past, Present, Future on "Higher Education, Markets and Democracies: Different objectives in Switzerland, the UK, and the USA".
+In June 2018, she started two new projects, one on "Exams, Disputes and Dissertations: The Making of Medical Knowledge in Early Modern Europe" (hereforth: "the making") with support of a Milton Grant, and a second project with members of Zurich University and with The Harvard Mahindra Humanities Center Seminar Universities: Past, Present, Future on "Higher Education, Markets and Democracies: Different objectives in Switzerland, the UK, and the USA" (hereforth: "funding higher ed")